 Have signing authority on all accounts of NUS.

+Ensure that the Junior Director of Communications is given access to the nus.nursing@utoronto.ca email address via Faculty IT in the Spring/Summer term for the purpose of any NUS-related communications.

 Support the President by attending and contributing to discussion in both Dean’s Forums, preceding the end of each academic semester in November and May.